qgustavor/mega/readme.md

 ### storage.reload(cb)

 Reloads files tree.
-No need to call this.
+No need to call this if `autoload` is used.

 ### mega.file(url | opt)